This guide is for you if you are transitioning, or thinking of transitioning, out of Defence or between service categories.

 Features such as a redraw facility or offset account, allow you to net your savings off with your loan, reducing the amount of interest you pay.
 It’s a bit like earning a mortgage interest rate on your savings.
 Always look for a loan you can pay off early without penalty.

-For a will to be valid it must meet certain criteria, which is why we recommend seeing a lawyer (ADF LEGALOs can usually help).
-Never use a will kit.
+For a Will to be valid it must meet certain criteria, which is why we recommend seeing a lawyer, legal officers from Defence Counsel Services can also help.

-Review your will whenever your personal circumstances change, for example, you get married, separated or divorced, or become a parent, and make arrangements to update it if necessary.
-If you need to update your will, consider doing this before you leave Defence, as permanent ADF members can usually have a simple will written or updated for free.
+Review your Will whenever your personal circumstances change, for example, you get married, separated or divorced, or become a parent, and make arrangements to update it if necessary.
+If you need to update your Will, consider doing this before you leave Defence, as permanent ADF members can usually have a simple Will written or updated for free.
+Contact Defence Counsel Services.

 While a will is something that all adults should have, a Power of Attorney (POA) is something that you might want to think twice about.